-Has the UK Rare Diseases Framework made progress?
+Success for the campaign for new UK Rare Diseases Framework

-How have Genetic Alliance UK informed the delivery of the UK Rare Diseases Framework?
+What did Genetic Alliance UK do to help secure the future of the UK Rare Diseases Framework?

 Ashley Dalton, Parliamentary Under-Secretary (Department of Health and Social Care), launches the 2025 Rare Diseases Action Plan for England at Genetic Alliance UK'S Rare Disease Day Parliamentary Reception in Westminster.